 - Students who were homeless or living in a 'foyer' for young people

-Each application is assessed individually by our student budget counsellor and the size of awards varies depending on individual circumstances and the level of need.
+Each application is assessed individually by our financial support team and the size of awards varies depending on individual circumstances and the level of need.
 Applying to the fund does not guarantee that an award will be made.Do I have to pay it back?

 It depends on your personal circumstances.
 Some awards are grants which are not repayable.
 Others are awarded on a loan-basis and need to be repaid.
 This will be discussed with you when your application is processed.How do I apply?